A Graphical Language for Proof Strategies: Related Work

-We often distinguish between \emph{procedural} proofs, where a proof is described as a sequence of tactic applications (i.e. function composition), ignoring the goals; and \emph{declarative} or \emph{structured} proofs, where the proof is described in terms of intermediate goals (goal islands), and the actual proof commands are seen more as a side issue.
-In our language, these two views are merged in the sense that the \emph{goal-type} and goals on the wires create a declarative view, while the graph as a whole gives a \emph{procedural} view of how tactics are composed.

-Autexier and Dietrich \cite{Autexier10} have developed \emph{a declarative tactic language on top of a declarative proof language}, where a proof \emph{schema} is created together with variables that can be instantiated by matching when a particular goal is applied to it.
-Their work seems closer to the declarative view, whilst we believe that our work is more general in terms of composing smaller strategies.
+When writing proofs, as opposed to proof strategies, one often distinguishes between \emph{procedural} proofs, where a proof is described as a sequence of tactic applications (i.e. function composition), ignoring the goals; and \emph{declarative} or \emph{structured} proofs, where the proof is described in terms of intermediate goals (goal islands), and the actual proof commands are seen more as a side issue.
+We can view PSGraph as a marriage of these concepts in the sense that the \emph{goal-type} and goals on the wires create a declarative view, while the graph as a whole gives a \emph{procedural} view of how tactics are composed.
+Autexier and Dietrich \cite{Autexier10} have developed \emph{a declarative tactic language on top of a declarative proof language}.
+Their work is more declarative than PSGraph, whilst our is more general w.r.t. compositions, as they represent a strategy as a \emph{schema} which needs to be instantiated.
 Similarly, there have been several attempts to create \emph{declarative tactic languages on top of procedural tactic languages} \cite{Harrison96,Giero:07}.
-Asperti et al \cite{Asperti09} argues that these approaches suffer from two drawbacks: goal selection for multiple sub-goals, and information flow between tactics.
-We believe that our lifting to goal-types and compositions in terms of them addresses both drawbacks.
+Asperti et al \cite{Asperti09} argues that these approaches suffer from two drawbacks: goal selection for multiple sub-goals, and information flow between tactics -- both of these are addressed by goal types in PSGraph.
+HiTac is a tactic language with additional support for hiding complexities using hierarchies \cite{paper:Aspinall:2008,paper:Whiteside:11}.
+Graph tactics have been inspired by this work, however the use of goal types on input wires enables multiple goals as input without introducing non-determinism or relying on goal order, whereas HiTac is restricted to a single input goal.

-The ability to write hierarchical proofs is also supported in some tactic languages, most notably HiTacs \cite{paper:Aspinall:2008,paper:Whiteside:11}.
-By utilising goal types we can write more general hierarchies compared with HiTacs, since we allow multiple input edges and each input edge may contain multiple goals, whilst HiTacs only allows one input goal for a hierarchy.
-Like us, the authors develop a general theory for their tactic language, independent of the underlying theorem prover.

-The goal types in our language can be seen as a lightweight implementation of pre/post-condition as in \emph{proof planning}~\cite{Bundy88}, with the additional property that the language captures the flow of goals.
-The work did in fact initially start as a new version of the IsaPlanner proof planner \cite{paper:Dixon:03}, but a proof represention closer to Isabelle turned out to be more practical.
-In the future we plan to include \emph{proof critics}~\cite{rippling-book} into the language, which can help automate patches to common failures.
-In particular, the use of goal- types to constrain the search for missing lemmas.